illinoistech-itm/jhajek/itmd-521/labs/module-06/Readme.md

 ## Assignment Details - Part I

-Using the `departuredelays.csv` file, in a single file called module-06.py convert the remaining two Spark SQL queries from page 87 into Spark DataFrame APIs
+Using the `departuredelays.csv` file, in a single file called `module-06.py` convert the remaining two Spark SQL queries from printed page 87 or page 111 of the PDF into Spark DataFrame APIs.

-- Type the remaining Spark SQL examples on page 87 into your code
+- Type the remaining Spark SQL examples into your code

 ## Assignment Details - Part II

-- From page 90-92, you will create a Table named `us_delay_flights_tbl` from the `departuredelays.csv`
+- From page 90-92, PDf 115-117, you will create a Table named `us_delay_flights_tbl` from the `departuredelays.csv`
   - Create a `tempView` of all flights with an origin of Chicago (ORD) and a month/day combo of between 03/01 and 03/15
   - Show the first 5 records of the tempView
   - Use the Spark Catalog to list the columns of table `us_delay_flights_tbl`